Introduction

 - A regional prophetic teacher executed locally,

-- Whose significance became apparent only to later communities.
+- and whose significance became apparent only to later communities.

 VIII.
 Logical Summary

-If Yeshua existed, the lack of contemporary mention can be logically accounted for by:
+If Yeshua existed, the lack of any contemporary mention can be logically and reasonably accounted for by:

-- His probable status as a non-elite, minor provincial teacher.
+- His probable status as a non-elite, non-publicity-seeking, provincial teacher.

-- Limited literacy, and reliance on oral tradition.
+- Limited literacy, and heavy reliance on oral tradition.

-- Loss of local Judaean records (not an unusual phenomenon).
+- Loss of local Judaean records, especially as a result of war and upheaval (not an unusual phenomenon).

 - Roman indifference to small-scale religious figures.